react-boilerplate/react-boilerplate/docs/testing/component-testing.md

 });
 ```

+### Snapshot testing

-Let's start with assuring that it renders our component and no changes happened to it since the last time it was,
+Let's start by ensuring that it renders our component and no changes happened to it since the last time it was
+successfully tested.

-successfully, tested.
-We will do so by rendering it and create a _[snapshot](https://jestjs.io/docs/en/snapshot-testing)_
+We will do so by rendering it and creating a _[snapshot](https://jestjs.io/docs/en/snapshot-testing)_
-and compare this with the previous snapshot, if any exists, otherwise a new one is created.
+which can be compared with a previously committed snapshot.
+If no snapshot exists, a new one is created.

-For this we first call `render`.
+For this, we first call `render`.
 This will render our `<Button />` component into a _container_, by default a
 `<div>`, which is appended to `document.body`.
 We then create a snapshot and `expect` that this snapshot is the same as
-the snapshot taken in a previous run of this test.
+the existing snapshot, taken in a previous run of this test and committed to the repository.

 ```javascript
 it('renders and matches the snapshot', () => {